canarybit/cc-docs/docs/products/tower.md

       2. Download & run the [CanaryBit Inspector client](inspector.md) (`cbclient`) applying (optional) Custom Policies;
       3. Return the final **CanaryBit report**.
 Logs and reports will be available for **external logging & auditing** activities;
 3. Return details about the configured resources;
-4. ✳️ **The security of the environment is verified!** The final report(s) can be collected on the CanaryBit Inspector dashboard;
+4. **The security characteristics of this environment are VERIFIED!** The final report(s) can be collected on the CanaryBit Inspector dashboard;

 ### 2. Without Attestation